pekelund-dev/codex-test/docs/system-architecture-diagrams.md

 **Notes**

 - The two Cloud Run services share the same Firestore collections.
-Environment variables such as `FIRESTORE_PROJECT_ID`, `RECEIPT_FIRESTORE_PROJECT_ID`, and `RECEIPT_FIRESTORE_COLLECTION` must point to the shared project and collection names.
+Environment variables such as `PROJECT_ID`, `FIRESTORE_PROJECT_ID`, and `RECEIPT_FIRESTORE_COLLECTION` must point to the shared project and collection names.
 - The signed URL upload pattern prevents the Cloud Run service from proxying large files, while still enforcing authenticated access and storage permissions.

 ---